RaheesAhmed/Council/README.md

   UI --> Storage[(Local browser storage)]
 ```

 The service worker finds or opens provider tabs.
 A provider-specific content script fills the visible composer, submits the prompt, and observes the latest assistant message.
-Typed runtime messages carry response updates back to the Council interface.
+Typed runtime messages stream response updates into separate provider lanes in the live room.

 Provider adapters and selectors are isolated under `src/content/providers`.
 Shared DOM interaction code is under `src/content/shared`.